Kompakkt/Mono/README.md

 ### Getting started

-Clone this repository recursively:
+Clone this repository:
-`git clone --recursive https://github.com/Kompakkt/Mono.git Kompakkt.Mono`
+`git clone https://github.com/Kompakkt/Mono.git Kompakkt.Mono`

-Change in to the cloned directory
+Change in to the cloned directory `cd Kompakkt.Mono`.
-`cd Kompakkt.Mono`

-Install required packages using `npm install`
+Install required packages using `npm install`.

-Open `configuration.js` in your favorite editor and configure the variables
+Open `configuration.ts` in your favorite editor and configure the variables.

-Run everything using `node run.js`
+Run everything using `npm start`.

 ### Note about SSL